cfrifel/meteor-50-compile-error/README.md

 Problem Description:

-A compiler error shows up after doing either "meteor reset" or "meteor add accounts-ui accounts-password".
+A compiler error shows up in line 12 when trying to run meteor.
 The error states that in tasklist.js, there is a missing semicolon in the line 12: "let name = event.target.name.value;"

 Problem Solution:

-Change "let" to "var" in the problem line 12 in tasklist.js.
-After getting it to run successfully, you can change it back to "let" and it will still run.
-However, whenever you terminate and start up meteor again, line 12 has to use "var".
+Go to Control Panel > Default Programs, and click on "Associate a file type or protocol with a program".
+Then find .js, and change it to IntelliJ.